alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 ```

 Finally, we can wire the sorting code into the rest of the app.
+After filtering, we sort the items and then render the sorted list.
-We sort the list of items after we've filtered it, and show the sort controls on the page:
+We also show the sort controls on the page:

 ```html
 <script>